composable-operator/composable/README.md

 ## Examples

 Here we provide several examples of Composable usage, of course its possible usage is not restricted by the provided use cases.
-More other can be added later.
+Others can be added later.

-File with all examples can be found in [samples](./config/samples)
+Folder with all examples can be found in [samples](./config/samples)

 ### An example when a Kubernetes `ConfigMap` created based on a Kubernetes Service
 Let's assume that we have a Kubernetes `Service`, which is part of another deployment, but we would like to create an automatic